dceejay/RedMap/README.md

  - **accuracy** : combined with bearing, draws a polygon of possible direction.
  - **icon** : <a href="http://fortawesome.github.io/Font-Awesome/icons/" target="_new">font awesome</a> icon name.
  - **iconColor** : Standard CSS color name or #rrggbb hex value.
+ - **photoUrl** : adds an image pointed at by the url to the popup box.
  - **deleted** : set to <i>true</i> to remove the named marker. (default false)

 Any other `msg.payload` properties will be added to the icon popup text box.